mfornos/awesome-microservices/README.md

 ### Articles & Papers

 - [AKF Scale Cube](http://akfpartners.com/techblog/2008/05/08/splitting-applications-or-services-for-scale/) - Model depicting the dimensions to scale a service.
+- [Building Microservices?
+Here is What You Should Know](https://cloudncode.blog/2016/07/22/msa-getting-started/) - A practical overview, based on real-world experience, of what one would need to know in order to build Microservices.
 - [CALM](http://db.cs.berkeley.edu/papers/cidr11-bloom.pdf) :small_orange_diamond:<sup>PDF</sup> - Consistency as logical monotonicity.
 - [Canary Release](http://martinfowler.com/bliki/CanaryRelease.html) - Technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody.
 - [CAP Theorem](http://blog.thislongrun.com/2015/03/the-cap-theorem-series.html) -  States that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: Consistency, Availability and Partition tolerance.